kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select at random
 ----------------

-Finally, we select random samples using ``TrainTestSelect.random`` function.
+Finally, we select random samples using ``DataSampler.random`` function.
 Let's request 10% of the total data to be train data.

 .. note::